Near West Side

 In the 1880s and 1890s many Irish and Germans began to leave the southern part of this neighborhood as Italians moved in between Polk Street and Taylor Streets forming “Little Italy” that swarmed with Italian culture.
 Russian and Polish Jews also come in at the same time and settled around 16th Street around Maxwell Street and Halsted to create an area in the far southern part of the neighborhood known as Maxwell Street Market area or the “Jewish Ghetto” because of the good amount of poverty the Jewish residents faced, and this is where the famous Maxwell Street Market was at the intersection of Halsted and Maxwell.
 Also, at this same time in the late 19th century Greek immigrants made their way north of the Italians and Jews in an area that became known as “Greek Town.”

-Although these neighborhoods were thriving with vive rant European businesses and churches, there was still an issue with poverty and that is what brought about the need for the Jane Addams Hull House that was constructed in 1889 located in Greek Town.
-This house was to help impoverished immigrants assimilate into U.S. culture and to understand the cultures of others around them for these immigrants to find employment easier and get around in the city.
-The Hull House also provided recreation and networking and small levels of basic education, the Hull House did not allow African Americans as they were forced to investigate programs for blacks which were of lower quality, another case of racial discrimination that impoverished blacks faced.
+Although these neighborhoods were thriving with colorful European businesses and churches, there was still an issue with poverty and that is what brought about the need for the Jane Addams Hull House to be constructed in 1889 located in Greek Town.
+This house was to help impoverished immigrants assimilate into U.S. culture and to understand the cultures of others around them and for these immigrants to find employment easier and get around in the city.
+The Hull House also provided recreation and networking and small levels of basic education, the Hull House did not allow African Americans as they were forced to investigate programs which were of lower quality, another case of racial discrimination that impoverished African Americans faced.

 During the later 19th century, the city began investigating the many tenement buildings in the area attempting to force slum lords to keep up with codes.
-This proved to be a daunting task and too large scale to complete these investigations until they mostly ceased by the turn of the century.
+This proved to be a daunting task and was too large scale of an investigation to complete until they mostly ceased by the turn of the century.
 Much of this neighborhood was too heavily blighted and consumed by poverty and crime.
 This caused the departure of several wealthier elites in the 1880s and 1890s leaving more mansions to sit vacant of be converted into tenements or skeevy hotels.

-The Near West Side became an epicenter of several cultures as African Americans, Italians, Irish, Greeks and Jews clashed which would sometimes resort in violence, this also made each ethnic group very guarded of their individual neighborhoods and did not like their borders crossed, this led to some early street gang activity as far back as the 19th century.
+The Near West Side became an epicenter of several cultures as African Americans, Italians, Irish, Greeks and Jews clashed which would sometimes resort in violence, this also made each ethnic group very guarded of their individual neighborhoods.
+Each group did not like their borders crossed, this led to some early street gang activity as far back as the 19th century.
 When borders were not crossed, and each respected the ethnic districts the cultures were able to live in harmony.

 The Near West Side was one of the first gang banging neighborhoods in Chicago, in fact, the Near West Side was one of the only gang infested neighborhoods from the 1860s through the 1940s.
 Before the 1950s, gangs were only found in blighted and impoverished communities in the city and the Near West Side was one of them with very rich gang history from the 1860s to the 2000s decade.
 Although the gangs of the 19th century and early 20th century would establish no permanence, they became the inspiration for the later gangs we know today.

-In the 1900s-decade black families began to migrate into the Maxwell Street Market area from the southern states.
-This was the beginning of the first significant black migration to this community.
+In the 1900s-decade African American families began to migrate into the Maxwell Street Market area from the southern states.
+This was the beginning of the first significant African American migration to this community.
 These southern blacks soon found work at the Maxwell Street Market as some opened vendor stands while others played Blues and Jazz at the market giving the market its legendary musical performances that became a staple for generations for the market.

-In the same decade of the 1900s, middle class blacks were able to settle in the area bounded by Kinzie Street on the north, Washington Boulevard on the south, Jefferson Street on the east and Western Avenue on the west which encompassed almost the whole north side of the community.
-Middle class blacks made inroads here as black families had amassed substantial wealth from generations of hard work in this area of the city.
-The Near West Side then became one of the first communities for wealthier blacks to come together when most other neighborhoods did not allow blacks in their communities.
+In the same decade of the 1900s, middle class African Americans were able to settle in the area bounded by Kinzie Street on the north, Washington Boulevard on the south, Jefferson Street on the east and Western Avenue on the west which encompassed almost the whole north side of the community.
+Middle class African Americans made inroads here as black families had amassed substantial wealth from generations of hard work in this area of the city.
+The Near West Side then became one of the first communities for wealthier African Americans to come together when most other neighborhoods did not allow African Americans in their communities.

-Beginning in 1916, during the first major black migration wave, several more blacks arrived on the north side of this neighborhood and in the Maxwell Street Market area as many white families experienced upward mobility and left the neighborhood.
+Beginning in 1916, during the first major African American migration wave, several more African Americans arrived on the north side of this neighborhood and in the Maxwell Street Market area as many white families experienced upward mobility and left the neighborhood.
 Jews especially experienced this upward mobility as the only claim they left in this neighborhood was property they owned for the purpose of renting.
 Many Jews took on the role of landlords along Halsted Street as these buildings crumbled worse than ever.
-On the north side of the community blacks lived among whites in this middle-class area making this one of the most racially mixed communities until the 1960s.
+On the north side of the community African Americans lived among whites in this middle-class area making this one of the most racially mixed communities until the 1960s.

 In the year 1919 the notorious “Forty-Two Gang” formed on Taylor Street in the Little Italy section that comprised of teenage Italian youths that protected the borders of Little Italy from other ethnic groups, many of these youths went on the assimilate into the Chicago Outfit when they grew into their twenties.
 This is the point in time when gangs on these streets would become more significant in this community.